-- Pick a date to kick off your Campus Food Rescue program
+- Determine a date to kick off your Campus Food Rescue program

-- Decide what foods you will be collecting and where it will be stored
+- Determine what foods you will be collecting and where it will be stored.

 - Non-perishable, unopened packaged foods and whole fruits can be stored in a secure location on campus until it is collected for redistribution.

-- Perishable foods such as milk, juice and hot foods will need to be stored in a refrigerator or warming area on campus until it is redistributed.
-According to California health standards, cold food should be stored at 41ºF or below while hot foods should be stored at 140º or above prior to donation release.
+- Perishable foods such as milk, juice, and hot foods will need to be stored in a refrigerator or warming area on campus until it is redistributed.
+According to California health standards, cold food should be stored at 41ºF or below while hot foods should be stored at 140º or above before donation release.

 - Create a schedule for your team to:

-- Monitor the food collection at lunch to make sure that only the predetermined foods are placed in the food collection container
+- Monitor the food collection at lunch to make sure that only the predetermined foods are placed in the food collection receptacles

-- Collect rescued foods each day from the lunch area after all students have eaten and take it to where it will be stored on campus
+- Collect rescued foods each day from the lunch area after all students have eaten and transport them to where they will be stored on campus

 - Use the Campus Food Rescue Organizer resource to keep track of your schedule